SeleniumHQ/docker-selenium/README.md

 # Vaadin Testbench Docker

-The project is made possible by volunteer contributors who have put in thousands of hours of their own time, and made the source code freely available under the [Apache License 2.0](https://github.com/SeleniumHQ/docker-vaadin-testbench/blob/master/LICENSE.md) it and contains the Vaadin Testbench 5.x standalone.jar which is distributed under the [CVAL 3.0](https://vaadin.com/license/cval-3.0).
+The project is made possible by volunteer contributors who have put in thousands of hours of their own time, and made the source code freely available under the [Apache License 2.0](https://github.com/SeleniumHQ/docker-vaadin-testbench/blob/master/LICENSE.md) and it contains the Vaadin Testbench 5.x standalone.jar which is distributed under the [CVAL 3.0](https://vaadin.com/license/cval-3.0).

 ## Docker images for Vaadin Testbench Standalone Server Hub and Node configurations with Chrome and Firefox

 Images included:
-- __vaadin-testbench/base__: Base image which includes Java runtime and Vaadin Testbench 5.x Standalone JAR file
+- __urosporo/testbench-base__: Base image which includes Java runtime and Vaadin Testbench 5.x Standalone JAR file
-- __vaadin-testbench/hub__: Image for running a Grid Hub
+- __urosporo/testbench-hub__: Image for running a Grid Hub
-- __vaadin-testbench/node-base__: Base image for Grid Nodes which includes a virtual desktop environment
+- __urosporo/testbench-node-base__: Base image for Grid Nodes which includes a virtual desktop environment
-- __vaadin-testbench/node-chrome__: Grid Node with Chrome installed, needs to be connected to a Grid Hub
+- __urosporo/testbench-node-chrome__: Grid Node with Chrome installed, needs to be connected to a Grid Hub
-- __vaadin-testbench/node-firefox__: Grid Node with Firefox installed, needs to be connected to a Grid Hub
+- __urosporo/testbench-node-firefox__: Grid Node with Firefox installed, needs to be connected to a Grid Hub
-- __vaadin-testbench/node-chrome-debug__: Grid Node with Chrome installed and runs a VNC server, needs to be connected to a Grid Hub
+- __urosporo/testbench-node-chrome-debug__: Grid Node with Chrome installed and runs a VNC server, needs to be connected to a Grid Hub
-- __vaadin-testbench/node-firefox-debug__: Grid Node with Firefox installed and runs a VNC server, needs to be connected to a Grid Hub
+- __urosporo/testbench-node-firefox-debug__: Grid Node with Firefox installed and runs a VNC server, needs to be connected to a Grid Hub
-- __vaadin-testbench/standalone-chrome__: Vaadin Testbench Standalone with Chrome installed
+- __urosporo/testbench-standalone-chrome__: Vaadin Testbench Standalone with Chrome installed
-- __vaadin-testbench/standalone-firefox__: Vaadin Testbench Standalone with Firefox installed
+- __urosporo/testbench-standalone-firefox__: Vaadin Testbench Standalone with Firefox installed
-- __vaadin-testbench/standalone-chrome-debug__: Vaadin Testbench Standalone with Chrome installed and runs a VNC server
+- __urosporo/testbench-standalone-chrome-debug__: Vaadin Testbench Standalone with Chrome installed and runs a VNC server
-- __vaadin-testbench/standalone-firefox-debug__: Vaadin Testbench Standalone with Firefox installed and runs a VNC server
+- __urosporo/testbench-standalone-firefox-debug__: Vaadin Testbench Standalone with Firefox installed and runs a VNC server

 ##